-This Takamine TC132SC Review explains my impressions and experience from 2+ years of playing this guitar, why I chose it and what I did to fit it into my style.
-From one side, TC132SC is a classical nylon-string guitar with standard 2″-wide neck and neck and body joint on 12th fret.
-From the other side, it has all attributes of the modern guitar: cutaway and electronics.
+This Takamine TC132SC Review explains my impressions and experience from 6+ years of playing this guitar, why I chose it and what I did to fit it into my style.
+From one side, TC132SC is a pretty much a standard classical nylon-string guitar with 2″-wide neck joining the body on 12th fret.
+From the other side, it has all attributes of the modern guitar, such as cutaway and electronics.
 But let’s start from the question why I chose TC132SC.

 TC132SC, TH-5C, TH-90

 Here is what I looked for in a classical guitar: deep, warm and mellow sound for playing classical ‘nylon’ jazz and accompanying to the singers, reliable manufacturer and a decent price.I looked for the cedar top, and ‘dark’ back and sides – in general, they produce warmer sound (IMHO).
 I wanted a convenient classical 2″/52mm-wide neck, good playability, low action, and high end electronics.
 I looked for a guitar from a manufacturer with good reputation.
 I even bough a guitar from another Japanese manufacturer but didn’t like it and return it.
 Takamine’s neck shape, the Palathetic pickup and CoolTube CTP2 preamp made the difference.